aurimontem/phs/week_1/README.md

 you call it?
 Google will have all the answers.  (google "python exponential", for example)

-You can also write your own modules.
-Create a python file called `my_module.py`, then you can import it using `import my_module`.
-The file `my_module.py` must be in the same directory you try to use it in.
+Eventually, you can also write your own modules that contain your own specific functions for your own specific task-- to do this, you can create a python file called `my_module.py`, and then import it in a python script with `import my_module`.

 ### Lists